Do you fear big bloggers? Do not fear about big Bloggers.

 Admit it or not, when writing a big post or an e-book, you ask yourself, at least, one time, “What if a big guy does better than this?” or “Many bigger guys have done this before!
 Why should I do this?”

 Do not Fear Big Bloggers

 Let me tell you a small story.
 Have you heard the name “Vodafone”?
 I am sure you have heard it.
-Vodafone is world’s second largest mobile phone operator.
+Vodafone is the world’s second-largest mobile phone operator.
 It was formed in 1984, as a subsidiary of Racal Telecom Limited.
 Here’s the interesting story behind it:

-On Jan 1, 1985, the first telephone call in Britain was made(by RT) and RT launched their services.
-BT launched their services 7 days later.
-Apparently, RT network was the lot better than BT!
+On Jan 1, 1985, the first telephone call in Britain was made(by RT) and RT launched its services.
+BT launched its services 7 days later.
+Apparently, the RT network was a lot better than BT!

 And the rest is history.
-RT became the biggest mobile player in Britain in just 7 months and it’s now world’s second largest mobile network operator (as Vodafone)
+RT became the biggest mobile player in Britain in just 7 months and it’s now the world’s second-largest mobile network operator (as Vodafone)

 Existing infrastructure seemed an obvious win for BT.
 But in the end, that turned out to be the biggest loss for them.

 Bigger Is Not Better